 A student who uses School Board provided transportation must abide by the rules of safety and behavior necessary for the operation of the system.
 Bus riders must follow rules in the Student Conduct and Discipline Code.
 Serious or repeated infractions of these rules may cause the student to lose the privilege of riding the bus.
 It is the responsibility of the parent/guardian to see that the student follows the rules or to provide for the student's own transportation.
 Suspension from a school bus does not affect the requirements of attendance laws and regulations.
-Level II or Level III offenses may result in an out-of-school suspension.
-Level III and Level IV offenses may result in expulsion from school.
+Level H-III or Level H-IV offenses may result in an out-of-school suspension and/or expulsion.
+Level H-II and Level IV-II offenses may result in expulsion from school.
 By statute, criminal penalties may be imposed.
 See Mandatory Consequences for Bus Violations [§§1001.42, 1003.26, 1006.10, and 1006.21, Florida Statutes].